danpai/dpwpsimplecache/README.md

-DP URL Shortner
+DP Simple Cache
 ===============

-D(ifferent)P(lace) Simple Cache is a WordPress plugin to implement a simple cache of objects.
+D(ifferent)P(lace) Simple Cache is a WordPress plugin to implement a simple cache of objects at session level.

 Versions
 --------